 WolfAmericanSongSheets, #558, p.
 37, "Ella Ree" (1 reference)

 Blue Sky Boys, "Sweet Allalee" (Bluebird 6854)

 NOTES: Randolph's informant, who knew only the chorus, says this is about an Indian girl.
-The other texts I've seen, Brown's, Dean's, and that in Wharton's War Songs and Poems of the Confederacy, allow but do not require this.
+The other texts I've seen, Brown's, Dean's, Huntington's, and that in Wharton's War Songs and Poems of the Confederacy, allow but do not require this.
 The version in Brown looks like more propaganda: "Don't run away; see what you'll lose?"
 The fragment in Peters is too short to tell us anything, although it is noteworthy for having a tune.

 Septimus Winter's 1865 song "Ellie Rhee" ("Carry Me Back to Tennessee") is said by Spaeth (A History of Popular Music in America, p.
 128) to be based on Ella Ree, by C. E. Steuart and James W. Porter, published 1853.

 Similarly Harry Dichter and Elliott Shapiro, Early American Sheet Music: Its Lure and Its Lore, 1768-1889, R. R. Bowker, 1941, p.
 141, "There was an earlier song entitled 'Ella Ree (Carry Me Back to Tennessee)," Words by C. E. Steuart, Music by James W. Porter.
 Copyright 1852 by J. E. Gould & Co.
 Philadelphia.
 Both are evidently derived from the same source, but Winner's seems to be the accepted version."

 Cohen amplifies: Charles E. Stewart (his spelling) and James W. Porter wrote "Ella Ree" in 1853, and Winner adapted it to a Civil War setting.